Academic advising is a critical component to student success.

 Three Ways to Connect with Your Academic Advisor

-There are several options for advising, so you can choose which best fits your needs:
+There are several options for advising, so you can choose which best fits your needs (learn more about how to prepare for academic advising):

 Scheduled Appointments

-• 30-minute appointments for currently declared majors or minors.
+- 30-minute appointments for currently declared majors or minors.
+Prepare ahead of time to get the most out of your time together!

 Drop-In Advising